In conversation with More

 Gregory: Perhaps our species lacks anchorage, ostensibly following the arrow of time to the top.

-Gregory: Well, that source is the provenance of reciprocal coexistence of all living things on this planet, at the ground or top levels.
+Gregory: Well, that source is the provenance of the reciprocal coexistence of all living things on this planet, whether at the ground or top levels.
 It is only natural for us to be drawn to it.

 More: Aren’t you the main beneficiary of that reciprocal energy exchange mechanism at this stage?